jarlg/Yoneda-Ext/README.md

 - `LES.v` contains the proof of exactness of the long exact sequence

 This version has been tested with Coq 8.16.1 against commit 3062f0a15 of HoTT-Coq from Feb 19, 2023.
+You will need to adjust `_CoqProject` to your system, e.g., by changing the second line to point to your local build of Coq-HoTT.